cheersanimesh/FlowForge/README.md

 - `FindEmailExecutor`: Finds email addresses using external API
 - `SaveCsvExecutor`: Saves DataFrames to CSV files

-**Design Benefits:**
-- Easy to add new node types by implementing `BlockExecutor` and registering
-- Consistent error handling and parameter validation
-- Testable in isolation

 #### 3. Run Context & State Management